craig8196/the-river-protocol/README.md

 # The River Protocol (TRP)
 The River Protocol (TRP, pronounced "trip", or written TRiP) is a flexible communications protocol.
+Fun, pretentious backronym could be: TCP Rest in Peace.

 ## Goals